appleple/hiraku/Readme.md

 # hiraku.js - jQuery Offcanvas Menu Plugin

-We made jQuery plugin called hiraku.js so that more people can use offcanvas menu functionality which is used in a CMS We make.
+We made jQuery plugin called hiraku.js so that more people can use offcanvas menu functionality which is used in a CMS we make.

 You can easily find source code or plugins for Offcanvas-menu via Google by searching with "offcanvas JavaScript", But We can't find any plugins which meet all features that hiraku.js has.
 That's Why we made it from the scratch.

 ## Feature

-- Not affected by the dom structure.
+- Not affected by the DOM structure.
 - Enable to open both right and left side menu.
 - Main canvas is not scrolled, while scrolling Offcanvas-menu.
 - Easy to control the movement
+- accessible for keyboard navigation and screen readers.

 ## Installation